LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 ## 3. Experiment with speed

-For higher and lower speeds, repeat steps 1 and 2.
+**For higher and lower speeds, repeat steps 1 and 2.**

-How do the different combinations of parameters combine to affect the bee's behaviour?
+**How do the different combinations of parameters combine to affect the bee's behaviour?**

-Are there speeds that break the corridor centring response?
-If so, is this a problem for the theory/model or not?
+**Are there speeds that break the corridor centring response?
+If so, is this a problem for the theory/model or not**

+- Default: OpticFlowController(vel=50, margin=0.0075, window_n=200) -> vel=75

+### Increase Speed in the Default Set Up

+#### Increase vel to 75

+OpticFlowController(vel=75, margin=0.0075, window_n=200)

+Increase vel from 50 to 75

+Increase to 75 appears to induce the mid-range wave effect that we saw when decreasing the margin

+This might make sense when increasing the velocity because the position change per direction change is increased.

+This means that the feedback loop, which causes the overshooting, is amplified causing mutliple overshoots that in the long term trend look like a wave.

+Despite the short wave period, all agents found a route to travel directly straight up the y-axis.
+No limit cycling took place around the margin.
+I am not sure how to explain this

+#### Increase vel to 100

+This creates entirely new behaviour.

+Instead of repathing from the start, all agents zigzag around their starting point before hitting a strong diagonal and reaching a point where they all fly vertical straight.

+The x-axis values of each agent are pretty spread out.
+The spread almost looks wider than the margin if this is possible.
+It is wider that the default runs Limit cyling

+#### Decrease vel to 25

+Appears to vastly improve performance.

+All bee's repath in diagonal trends to the centre

+All bee's tightly limit cycle around the centre

+Does appear to be a slight wobble in 'straight' trajectory

+I am not sure why faster bees can meet a vertical path but slower bees limit cycle tightly

+# Decrease vel to 10

+Very similar to before in terms of behaviour and performance.
+However, all bees meet a vertical path this time

+Also, the simulations took much longer to run